Museum of the Game

-Killer List of Videogames (KLOV) is a website featuring an online encyclopedia devoted to cataloging arcade games past and present.
+Museum of the Game, which includes the Killer List of Videogames (KLOV), is a website featuring an online encyclopedia devoted to cataloging arcade games past and present.
 It is the video game department of the International Arcade Museum, and has been referred to as "the IMDb for players".

 Overview

 The KLOV's encyclopedia contains extensive entries for more than 4,650 machines made from 1971 through the present.
 It has cabinet, control panel and marquee images, screen shots and even 3D models of the machine in some cases.
 Entries have machine technical information, a game description, cabinet information, lists cheats, tricks and bugs, discusses conversions and game play, lists trivia and fix information and discusses the game's legacy (such as sequels or similar games it inspired).
 Nearly 1000 entries even have the complete technical manual and/or schematics available for download.

-The KLOV's entries are heavily weighted for classic arcade games: that is, games released during the Golden Age of Arcade Games.
+The KLOV's entries are heavily weighted for classic arcade games: that is, games released during the golden age of arcade games.
 Most arcade games have an entry, though entries for newer games tend to be spotty.
 The more popular a game was, the more extensive the entry is likely to be.

 The encyclopedia database is actually a subset of that on the International Arcade Museum's web site, which expands on the videogame entries with an additional 9,000 entries on other types of coin-operated machines such as pinball machines, slot machines, vending, trade stimulators, and scales.

 The site features a "Machine of the Moment" and maintains a list of "The Top 100 Videogames".
 The site also hosts message boards where collectors and fans can ask questions and get answers from experts, and buy or sell arcade games and parts.
 It also publishes news related to arcade games.